 Business Strategies for Social Change

-To effect change externally, companies need to first look internally and ensure that a commitment to social responsibility is embedded in their business operations.
+To effect change externally, companies must first look internally and ensure that a commitment to social responsibility is embedded in their business operations.

-GE serves as a prime example of how working for the greater good starts with leading by example.
-Companies seeking to do the same should consider how they can be more ethical in their sourcing and production processes, and use social responsibility as a lens through which to reform their business practices.
+These are prime examples of how working for the greater good starts with leading by example.
+Companies seeking to do the same should consider reforming their business practices to be more ethical in their sourcing and production processes and develop business strategies for social impact.

 2. Form Strategic Partnerships with Nonprofit Organizations

 Influencing systemic change is no easy task.
-It requires a deep understanding of the problems facing society and steadfastness to overcome them.
+It requires a deep understanding of society's problems and a steadfast determination to overcome them.

 Strategically partnering with nonprofit organizations that directly tackle the world’s most pressing challenges can be an effective way for companies to boost their social impact.

 An example is the partnership between Peet’s Coffee and Technoserve, a nonprofit that helps people in developing countries lift themselves out of poverty by building competitive farms, businesses, and industries.
-Together, the organizations spearhead the Farmer Assistance Program, an initiative that focuses on training smallholder farmers to produce high-quality coffee.
+Together, the organizations spearhead the Farmer Assistance Program, an initiative that trains smallholder farmers to produce high-quality coffee.

 Through the collaboration, farmers in countries like Ethiopia, Guatemala, and Rwanda have been equipped with business skills and knowledge of environmental sustainability best practices, enabling them to improve their lives and communities.